Research institutes, centres, and professorial chairs

 Chair in Regulatory Practice

-Professor Jeroen van der Heijden is the inaugural holder of the Chair in Regulatory Practice.
-The Chair was established in May 2017 with sponsorship from Te Herenga Waka—Victoria University of Wellington, the Government Regulatory Practice Initiative (G-REG), and the NZ Treasury.
+The Chair in Regulatory Practice was established in 2017 with sponsorship from Te Herenga Waka—Victoria University of Wellington, the Government Regulatory Practice Initiative (G-REG), and the NZ Treasury.
+It was held by Professor Jeroen van der Heijden from 2018 to 2023, when it was disestablished.

-Professor van der Heijden works at the intersection of regulation and governance and has a specific interest in regulatory stewardship and dynamic governance regimes.
+Professor van der Heijden worked at the intersection of regulation and governance and had a specific interest in regulatory stewardship and dynamic governance regimes.

 Read more about the Chair in Regulatory Practice.